Jack-Kemp/dmt/examples/README.md

 	make APP=your_name

-or change the hardcoded APP variables in the Makefile.
+or change the hardcoded APP variable in the Makefile.

 	make debug

 will compile the debug version of the code, which has a "-g" appended to it.

-You can then use gdb to debug (or run under valgrind, etc.).
+You can then use gdb to debug (or run under valgrind, heaptrack etc.).